IBM/Train-Custom-Speech-Model/README.md

 ![main-page](doc/source/images/main-page.png)

+Before training the model, you must add the corpus and audio files.
+The files can be uploaded using the panels displayed in the `Corpora` and `Audio` tabs of the application UI.

-Select the `Train` tab to show the training options.
+Then select the `Train` tab to show the training options.
 Train both the `Language Model` and `Acoustic Model`.

 ![training-status](doc/source/images/training-panel.png)